apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

 ### Deployment details

 After all of the necessary configuration options have been set, you must start the JournalNode daemons on the set of machines where they will run.
-This can be done by running the command "*hadoop-daemon.sh start journalnode*" and waiting for the daemon to start on each of the relevant machines.
+This can be done by running the command "*hdfs --daemon start journalnode*" and waiting for the daemon to start on each of the relevant machines.

 Once the JournalNodes have been started, one must initially synchronize the two HA NameNodes' on-disk metadata.